An Introduction to Khovanov Homology: Discussion

 There have been three applications of Khovanov homology that are particularly worth mentioning.
 One, we have discussed in Section 6, is Rasmussen's use of Khovanov homology \cite{JR} to determine the slice genus of torus knots without using gauge theory.
 Another is the proof by Kronheimer and Mrowka \cite{KM} that Khovanov homology detects the unknot.
 The work of Kronheimer and Mrowka interrelates Khovanov homology with their theory of knot instanton homology and allows them to apply their gauge theoretic results to obtain this striking result.
 A proof that Khovanov homolgy detects the unknot by purely combinatorial topological means is unknown at this writing.
 By the same token, it is still unknown whether the Jones polynomial detects classical knots.
 Finally, we mention the work of Shumakovitch \cite{Shuma} where, by calculating Khovanov homology, he shows many examples of knots that are topologically slice but are not slice in the differentiable category.
-Here Khovanov homology circumvents a previous use of gauge theory. \bigbreak
+Here Khovanov homology circumvents a previous use of gauge theory but the result still depends on deep results of Freedman showing that classical knots of Alexander polynomial $1$ are topologically slice. \bigbreak